Shenkman Lecture Series

 Ella Dawn McGeough

-Click here to see the 2013 Open Studios Brochure.
+Click here to view the 2013 MFA Open Studios Brochure.

 And introduces work by Specialized Studio undergraduates in Alexander Hall: Whitney Arnott, Patrick Beh, Paul Chartrand, Sarah Cordeaux, Zoe Downie-Ross, Juliane Foronda, Nicolas Good, Nadine Maher, Tyler Muzzin, Jazmyn Pettigrew, Laura Phan, Yusuf Rahmaty, Colleen Savage, Kimberley Vanderweyden, David Winfield, and Alexandra Zieger.